 If you’ve just scheduled your first treatment at Wu’s Healing Center – welcome!

 Many of our clients are new to Traditional Chinese Medicine or any kind of alternative medical treatment.
-If you have questions, don’t hesitate to call, fax questions in advance, or ask a staff member at the clinic.
+If you have questions, don’t hesitate to call us or ask a staff member at the clinic.
 To prepare you for your first visit, here’s a brief overview of what to expect:

 1. Before Your Visit